 Cardiopulmonary bypass is a proven technology utilized in a variety of surgeries mostly involving the heart.
 As a Cardiovascular Perfusionist you are required to be the professional body responsible for the techniques and safe application of extracorporeal circuitry.
 This course will teach you about the equipment and the various techniques used to safely conduct cardiopulmonary bypass.
 Descriptions of the most common surgeries requiring Cardiopulmonary Bypass will also be discussed.

-This is a D2L course and requires computer and internet access.
-This course is reserved for students who have been accepted into the Cardiovascular Perfusion Advanced Specialty Certificate Program.
-Your Program Assistant will be in contact with you via email with course registration details prior to each term.
+This is an online course requiring computer and internet access.
+This course is reserved for students who have been accepted into the Cardiovascular Perfusion Advanced Specialty Certificate program.
+Textbooks will be available for purchase at the BCIT Burnaby Campus Bookstore approximately six weeks before the start of term.
+Your Program Assistant will be in contact with you via email with course registration details.

 Upon successful completion of this course, the student will be able to: